madduramya/medica/README.md

 Project Description :

 Core Idea of Project is to build a sample prototype for Hospital Colabrated Website with customer care Bot for a Hospital with the help of HTML, CSS.
 This website is most visible and helpful to the patients Who have internet Access and connected to World Wide Web.
-The primary goal of sample prototype is to cansult best docters to solv their problems  speedily via Bot .
+The primary goal of sample prototype is to cansult best docters to solve their problems  speedily via Bot .
 This project deals with developing a website for Health Care Organisation.
 We are using Azure Technologies with GitHub to complete this project.

 Screenshots: